 Virtual tours are convenient, but in-person visits are essential to get a true feel for the home.
 Be sure to explore the surrounding area to see if it meets your needs.

-Once you’ve found your ideal home, it’s time to make an offer.
-Your offer will typically include the price, a deposit (usually 5% of the purchase price), and conditions such as financing or home inspection contingencies.
+When you have found your ideal home, it is time to make an offer.
+Your offer will typically include the price, a deposit (which is usually 5% of the purchase price), and conditions such as financing or home inspection contingencies.

 9. Importance of a Home Inspection